Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Launch the instances into a spread placement group in multiple AWS Regions.
 - [x] Launch the instances into a spread placement group in single AWS Region.

-### A company is tunning a website on Amazon EC2 instances thai are in an Auto Scaling group When the website traffic increases, additional instances lake several minutes to become available because ot a long-running user data script that installs software A SysOps administrator must decrease the time that is required (or new instances to become available.
+### A company is running a website on Amazon EC2 instances that are in an Auto Scaling group When the website traffic increases, additional instances lake several minutes to become available because ot a long-running user data script that installs software A SysOps administrator must decrease the time that is required or new instances to become available.
 Which action should the SysOps administrator take to meet this requirement?

 - [ ] Reduce the scaling thresholds so that instances are added before traffic increases.
 - [ ] Purchase Reserved Instances to cover 100% of the maximum capacity of the Auto Scaling group.